Betrayal at Baldur's Gate Review – D&D Meets Hidden Traitor - bluedragonboardgames.com

 12 Adventurers

-Unique D&D characters with special abilities — Eldritch Blast, Flurry of Blows, and more.
+Unique D&D characters with special abilities — Eldritch Blast, Flurry of Blows, Sneak Attack, and more.
+Each plays differently.

 How Does the D&D Setting Change Things?

-The original Betrayal at House on the Hill uses a haunted mansion setting with gothic horror.
-Baldur's Gate replaces that with the dark fantasy of D&D — city streets, catacombs, taverns, and temples replace the mansion's rooms.
-The omens and events draw from classic D&D lore rather than horror tropes.
+The original Betrayal at House on the Hill uses a haunted mansion with gothic horror.
+Baldur's Gate replaces that with dark fantasy — city streets, catacombs, taverns, and temples replace the mansion's rooms.
+The omens and events draw from classic D&D lore: cursed artifacts, demonic possession, the shadow of Bhaal.

 Rating Breakdown